 Cost efficiency and predictability

 Unlike traditional voice services that charge per API call, Picovoice offers unlimited voice interactions per user.
-Organizations can avoid surprising cloud bills.
+Enterprises can avoid surprising cloud bills.

 Start building now!